A collection of resources and wisdom that linggrads wish they’d known about earlier, and are passing on to you!

 - STF Equipment - For checking out equipment like cameras, video cameras, projectors, laptops, etc. You already pay for this (in your tuition/fees), so you might as well use it.

 - Q Center - Events, support groups, advising, resources for folks of all sexual orientations/gender identities.
 Organizes the annual Lavender Graduation.
-Maintains a map of gender-neutral, accessible bathrooms.
-Also check out Rainbow Grads.
+Also check out their Resources Repository.

 - Student Legal Services - Free 40 minute legal consultations for students.